Phone

 How Richa is building her online boutique

-Richa Marwaho from Bharuch, Gujarat is a teacher who has now started her boutique.
-She sells apparels for women, especially ethnic wear and unique collections such as Banarasi Organza, under her brand Vanati.
+Richa Marwaho from Bharuch, Gujarat is a teacher who has now started her boutique - her online business from home.
+She sells apparels for women, especially ethnic wear and unique collections such as Banarasi Organza, under her brand Vanati .
 She created her website on Vyaparify which offered her built-in SEO to build her brand quickly.

 Richa says, “Vyaparify has helped create branding for my online store and create credibility”.
 With Google ranking she has been able to get early high-intent enquiries and orders.
 Populating offers on the site attracted more customers.
 She ensures posting customer reviews and blogs on her site to build trust and credibility.
 Listen to Richa’s entrepreneurial journey.